sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 First Grid Job
 **************

-This section summarises all the steps to submit your first job on the Grid, check its status and retrieve the output:
+This section summarises all the steps to submit your first job on the grid, check its status and retrieve the output:

 .. contents::
     :depth: 4